-The Capstone Certificate in Actuarial Science at the School of Business is a tailored program designed to prepare students for their career as an actuary.
-The capstone is not a degree program.
-It is a high-quality certificate program designed to quickly and effectively prepare students to successfully pass the professional credentialing exams required by the Casualty Actuarial Society (CAS) or the Society of Actuaries (SOA).
-A key strength of the capstone program is its flexibility and relatively short time to completion.
-Students can choose either a full-time or part-time learning track.
-When taking classes full-time, students can expect to complete the program and have their certificate in nine months.
-Students enrolled part-time must take a minimum of one class each semester, and can take up to three years to complete the program with exceptions being made for special cases.
+The Capstone Certificate in Actuarial Science at the School of Business is a post-baccalaureate program designed to prepare students for an actuarial career.
+The capstone program is not a degree program.
+It is a high-quality certificate program designed to prepare students to pass the preliminary professional exams required by the Casualty Actuarial Society (CAS) or the Society of Actuaries (SOA).
+A key strength of the capstone program is its short time to completion.
+Full-time students can expect to complete the program in two semesters.

-Applicants must possess a baccalaureate degree.
+Applicants must possess a baccalaureate degree in a discipline other than actuarial science.
 Applications are accepted for both fall and spring semesters.
-Admitted students will have the opportunity to take prerequisite math courses in their semester before starting the program.
 All application materials must be received by the deadline posted on the program website.

 A complete application includes the following information:

 - An online application for admission as a University Special student, selecting UNCS Capstone Certificate and the program: Actuarial Science

 - The following program-specific application materials mailed to the Wisconsin School of Business, Attn: Jodi Wortsman, Risk and Insurance Department, 5252A Grainger Hall, 975 University Avenue, Madison, WI 53706:

 - 2 letters of teference from previous or current supervisors and/or instructors